karamalaskar/self-driving-metrics/documentation.md

     - Create various charts, such as bar charts, pie charts, and line charts, to visualize the distribution of test results, trends over time, and correlations between metrics.

 ### How to Use
-1. **Home Page**:
+1. **Dashboard Page**:
-    - The home page provides an overview of the dashboard and displays the primary data and metrics.
+    - The dashboard provides an overview of the primary data and metrics.
 Here, users can see filtered test data, performance metrics, and visualizations based on their selections.

 2. **Filters**:
     - Utilize the sidebar to apply filters to the data: